 Jon Kole, Medical Director and Senior Director of Psychiatry at Headspace Health

-Employers can help destigmatise thinking around mental health by facilitating a workplace culture where conversation around mental health (and physical health) is normalised and judgement free.
+Employers can help reduce stigma by creating a culture where conversations about mental and physical health feel normal and judgement free.

 One way to achieve this kind of open culture is leading by example and storytelling.
 Helen Lake, Director of Men’s Health services at Peppy says: “Encouraging leaders within the business to be open about mental health – and any issues they or their family may have experienced – will also help to create an open and honest culture.”